muhammed-v/Facial-Expression-Recognition-using-CNNs/README.md

 - Validation Accuracy: The model achieved an `accuracy of 0.6308163833937029` on the validation dataset.
 - F1-Score: Angry - 0.53, Disgusted - 0.68, Fearful - 0.49, Happy - 0.82, Neutral - 0.58, Sad - 0.50, Surprised - 0.78

-- s

 ### Visualizations:
 - `Confusion Matrix`: Shows the accuracy of predictions across different classes.

 	REFER SCREENSHOTS

 - `Correctly Classified and Misclassified Images`: Samples from the validation dataset where the model correctly or incorrectly predicted emotions.

 	REFER SCREENSHOTS